Director - Melbourne

 Counsellor and Disability Practitioner.

-Peter is completing his PhD thesis entitled "A Systems Analysis of the Factors that lead to the Successful Employment of People with a Disability" which is examining the current systems of employment supports for people with a disability, with the expectation that the research will lead to a new understanding and provide evidence towards the development of new systems that provide better employment outcomes for people with a disability.
+Peter recently completed his PhD thesis entitled "A Systems Analysis of Factors that lead to the Successful Employment of People with a Disability" which examined the current systems of employment supports for people with a disability, with the expectation that the research will lead to a new understanding and provide evidence towards the development of new systems that provide better employment outcomes for people with a disability.
+This research developed a new systems model of disability employment that will inform CDERP's work.

-Peter works and lectures in disability, counselling and employment related areas in Australia, Singapore and New Zealand and annually attends a think tank in Montana, USA run by the Centre for Social Capital working on issues related to disability employment, along with visiting providers and officials in the USA.
-He has just completed two terms as a member of the Maroondah Disability Advisory Committee.
+Peter consults, research's and lectures on disability, transition and employment related areas in Australia, Singapore and New Zealand and annually attends a think tank in Montana, USA run by the Centre for Social Capital working on issues related to disability employment, along with visiting providers and officials in the USA.
+He recently completed two terms as a member of the Maroondah Disability Advisory Committee.
 As part of our development of Customised Employment training for Australia, Peter has undertaken comprehensive training and certification in the USA.
 This is to ensure that contextualisation for Australia maintains the integrity of practice vital to ensuring true evidence based practice is delivered and itegrity of practice is maintained.
-Peter spends a significant part of the year overseas working and developing skills in relation to organisational change in the disability employment space.
+Peter spends a significant part of the year overseas working and developing skills in relation to organisational change in the disability employment space in both open employment and supported employment.

 In 2014 Peter was involved in a disability employment research project as an associate at Deakin University, School of Psychology, headed by Professor Keith McVilly.
 His current research at centres on social entreprise, SLES and Transitions, disability entreprises and open employment.
-Peter's practice interest is organisational change with a focus of the disability employment environment.
+Peter's practice interest is organisational change with a focus of the disability employment environment and is currently undertaking CDERP's extensive employer research project that seeks to set out employer drivers for employing staff.
+This project will also inform CDERP's Customised Employment Training.

 Contact: 61 427 813840